slmingol/HugoTheme-VibrantShadows/exampleSite/content/post/Hugo's built-in global configuration.md

     #email: "" # author's email; used in default rss template: https://gohugo.io/templates/rss/#configure-rss | optional-->
 4.  **Copyright** *(Type: String | Accepts value: Text | Optional | No default)*

     It is the copyright text.
 Due consideration should be given to 'brandName or title' and 'contentLicense' specified in configuration file.
-Note that it isn't used in footer, but only [in defualt RSS template](https://gohugo.io/templates/rss/#configure-rss).
+Note that it isn't used in footer, but only [in defau++lt RSS template](https://gohugo.io/templates/rss/#configure-rss).

     Example:
     ```yaml